-Unrestricted funds are available for use at the discretion of the trustees to further any of the Charity's purposes.
+Unrestricted funds, including designated funds, are available for use at the discretion of the trustees to further any of the Charity's purposes.

 Restricted funds are subjected to restrictions on their expenditure declared by the donor or through the terms of an appeal and fall into one of two sub-classes: restricted income funds or endowment funds.